 1. You’re Overeating Healthy Foods Without Realizing It

-Healthy foods are beneficial for overall health, but they still contain calories.
+Healthy foods are nutritious, but they still contain calories.

-Foods such as nuts, seeds, avocados, olive oil, granola, smoothies, and nut butters are nutrient-dense but also calorie-dense.
-Because they’re often marketed as healthy, many people stop paying attention to portions and assume they can eat them freely.
+Foods like nuts, seeds, avocados, olive oil, granola, smoothies, and nut butters are rich in nutrients but also calorie-dense.
+Because they’re often seen as “healthy,” it’s easy to eat larger portions without realizing how quickly the calories add up.

 What You Can Do